 Your interviewer posts different Questions to you during the interview and each Question is displayed in a separate Question tab.
 When you are at a particular Question, click the Task Description pane on the left to view the complete problem statement.
 You must read and comprehend the problem statement carefully before answering the Question.

 The Languages option lists the programming languages permitted by your test setter to answer a particular Question.
 Typically, based on the specific skills the company wants to assess in a Candidate the test setter determines the languages which will be available for coding.
-You must choose from the available programming languages to code your solution and CodePair's IDE automatically switches and adapts itself to the chosen language.
+You must choose from the available programming languages to code your solution and CodePair's code editor automatically switches and adapts itself to the chosen language.

 The Scratchpad is a separate tab available for you to make notes or points in plaintext.
 What you write in this tab is seen by your interviewers, but will not be recorded in your interview report.

 The lower half of the code editor displays the sample input values, compilation status and output from your code.

 The Stdin tab displays the input values from the Sample Test cases if they are defined in the Question.
 Sample input values may be included in a coding Question to help you understand the type of input passed by the test cases to your code and the expected output values from your solution.
 To test your code, click "Run Code".
 The output produced by your solution or any compilation errors and warning messages is displayed in the Stdout area.

 Input values for the code in the "Stdin" tab

 Click the "Run all test cases" option to execute all the test cases covering edge scenarios for the solution.
 The output is shown in the Stdout tab as shown below.